 Just about every brand of vegan yogurt tastes great.
 Not only that, these products offer substantial advantages over dairy-based yogurts:

-- Lactose free: They contain no lactose, a milk-based sugar many people can’t properly digest.
+• Lactose free: They contain no lactose, a milk-based sugar most adults can’t properly digest.

 All in all, the advantages are overwhelming.
 Try a few brands and you’ll probably find one you prefer to your favorite dairy-based yogurt.